- Town Clerk's Office

 Public Hearing Process

-The Public Hearing will be called to order by the Local Liquor Licensing Authority (LLA).
+A Public Hearing maybe called to order by the Local Liquor Licensing Authority (LLA).
 The LLA attorney will then advise the Authority on the completeness of the application and the date of its receipt.
 As the applicant, you should bring a complete copy of the application with attachments to the Public Hearing with you.
 At the conclusion of the Public Hearing, the Authority may take immediate action on the application or delay action until a later time.
 Action on the application must occur within 30 days of the Public Hearing.
 View some Guidance on appearance before Municipal Judge.

 Public Hearing Poster